|MP 2.04.70||Genetic Testing for Lipoprotein(a) Variant(s) as a Decision Aid for Aspirin Treatment|

 Lipoprotein(a) (LPA) is a lipid-rich particle similar to low-density lipoprotein (LDL) and has been determined to be an independent risk factor for coronary artery disease (CAD).
 Patients with a positive test for the LPA genetic variant rs3798220 have a higher risk for thrombosis and therefore may derive more benefit from the anti-thrombotic properties of aspirin.
 As a result, testing for the rs3798220 variant has been proposed as a method of stratifying benefit from aspirin treatment.

-A large amount of epidemiologic evidence has determined that LPA blood level is an independent risk factor for cardiovascular disease.
-The overall degree of risk associated with LPA levels appears to be modest, and the degree of risk may be mediated by other factors such as LDL levels and/or hormonal status.
+Much epidemiologic evidence has determined that LPA blood level is an independent risk factor for cardiovascular disease.
+The overall risk associated with LPA appears to be modest, and the degree of risk may be mediated by other factors such as LDL levels and/or hormonal status.

-Levels of LPA are relatively stable in individuals over time but vary up to 1,000-fold between individuals, presumably on a genetic basis.
-A single nucleotide polymorphism (LPA rs3798220) has been identified in the LPA gene that has been associated with both elevated levels of lipoprotein(a) and an increased risk of cardiovascular disease.
-Mendelian randomization studies have supported the hypothesis that these genetic variants, and the subsequent increase in LPA levels, are causative of cardiovascular disease.
+LPA levels are relatively stable in people over time but vary up to 1000-fold between people, presumably on a genetic basis.
+A single nucleotide polymorphism (SNP) in the LPA gene, LPA rs3798220, has been associated with both elevated LPA levels and an increased risk of cardiovascular disease.
+This polymorphism substitutes methionine for isoleucine at amino acid position 4399 and is also called I4399M.
+Mendelian randomization studies have supported the hypothesis that this genetic variant, and the subsequent increase in LPA levels, are causative of cardiovascular disease.

-Aspirin is a well-established treatment for patients with known coronary artery disease (CAD).
-It is also prescribed as primary prevention for some patients who are at increased risk of CAD.
+Aspirin is a well-established treatment for patients with known CAD.
+It also is prescribed as primary prevention for some patients who are at increased risk of CAD.
 Current recommendations for primary prevention consider the future risk of cardiovascular events weighed against the bleeding risk of aspirin.
-U.S. Preventive Services Task Force (USPSTF) guidelines from 2009 recommend aspirin for men between the ages of 45-79 years when the benefit in reducing myocardial infarction (MI) exceeds the risk of bleeding, particularly gastrointestinal hemorrhage; and for women between the ages of 55-79 years when the benefit in reducing stroke exceeds the risk of gastrointestinal bleeding.
-Given guidelines such as these that recommend individualizing the risk/benefit ratio of aspirin therapy, additional tools that would aid in better defining the benefits of aspirin, and/or the risk of bleeding, have potential utility for clinicians who are making decisions on aspirin therapy.
+U.S. Preventive Services Task Force guidelines from 2009 recommend aspirin for men between the ages of 45 and 79 years when the benefit in reducing myocardial infarction (MI) exceeds the risk of bleeding, particularly gastrointestinal hemorrhage; and for women between the ages of 55 and 79 years when the benefit in reducing stroke exceeds the risk of gastrointestinal bleeding.
+Given guidelines such as these that recommend individualizing the risk/benefit ratio of aspirin therapy, additional tools that would aid in better defining the benefits of aspirin, and/or the risk of bleeding, have potential utility for clinicians who are making decisions about aspirin therapy.

 The use of genetic testing for the rs3798220 allele (LPA-Aspirin Check®) is considered investigational in patients who are being considered for treatment with aspirin to reduce risk of cardiovascular events.